fmilovanov/ParallelProcessor/README.md

 to start doing something exclusive (e.g. writing into a file), call `lock()` method.
 It will lock your resource, or wait until it's unlocked by another process who locked it.
-Once you're done working with the resource - call `unlock()` method, and the resource will be available for other processes:
+Once you're done working with the resource - call `release()` method, and the resource will be available for other processes:

     protected function executeJob($data)
     {